valosekj/compute_snr_brain/README.md

 Script performs:

-1. Reorientation of the input image to match the approximate orientation of the standard template images (MNI152)
+1. Reorientation of the input image to match the approximate orientation of the standard template image (MNI152)

 2. Brain extraction